Here’s a sweet treat to satisfy your chocolate craving. Chocolate coated cinder toffeeis fun and easy to make and tastes amazing!

 It’s the weekend and a perfect time to create some delicious chocolatey treats with the boys.
 I think they probably got more chocolate on themselves than the cinder toffee.
 But they enjoyed it and I totally enjoyed eating the result!

-Then comes the fun part!
-The mixture will foam up like a volcano erupting, be careful when you tip it into your tin, do it gently whilst its still rising up to keep the bubbles in.
-The more bubbles that stay put the better the result.
+Then comes the fun but most important part!
+The mixture will foam up like a volcano erupting, be careful when you tip it into your tin, do it gently whilst it’s still rising up to keep the bubbles in the mixture.
+The more bubbles that stay in place the better the result, you will find it a bit solid and hard if the mixture goes flat.

 What’s your favourite nostalgic treat?
 Share with me in the comments.